dwesterwick/SPTLateToTheParty/README.md

 Make your SPT experience closer to live Tarkov with loot disappearing, doors opening, switches being turned on, and car extracts leaving throughout the raid.
-PMC's are more likely to spawn early in the raid, traders can sell out of items, and much more!
+PMC's are more likely to spawn early in the raid, and much more!

 This mod makes the the following changes to your SPT experience:
 * Loot (including on dead bots) will be gradually removed throughout the raid to simulate other players taking it.